zarif007/Multilingual-RAG-System/README.md

 curl https://multilingual-rag-system.onrender.com/preprocess
 ```

+**Note**: The /preprocess may take some time to process the pdf data, so, you can skip it and directly start using the /query as the data is already processed

 ### POST /query

 **Description**: Accepts a query (in Bangla or English) and returns an answer with source documents and evaluation metrics.